Removing surfactant from waste water

 - E. Rutherford, New Jersey

-IN ONE OF OUR THERMAL POWER PLANTS WE ARE GETTING INTAKE WATER FOR CONDENSER WITH LOT OF FOAMING AND OBVIOUSLY WE ARE RELEASING WATER WITH SIMILAR CHARACTERISTICS INTO OUR DISCHARGE.
-I WOULD LIKE TO KNOW WHAT ARE THE MAJOR PROBLEMS WITH FOAMING.
-AS THE QUANTITY OF WATER IS VERY LARGE HOW TO GO FOR TREATMENT?
+Q. IN ONE OF OUR THERMAL POWER PLANTS WE ARE GETTING INTAKE WATER FOR CONDENSER WITH A LOT OF FOAMING AND OBVIOUSLY WE ARE RELEASING WATER WITH SIMILAR CHARACTERISTICS INTO OUR DISCHARGE.
+I WOULD LIKE TO KNOW WHAT ARE THE MAJOR PROBLEMS WITH FOAMING?
+AS THE QUANTITY OF WATER IS VERY LARGE, HOW TO GO FOR TREATMENT?
 IS THERE ANY METHOD FOR TESTING FOAMING TENDENCY OF WATER/ EFFLUENT OTHER THAN DETERMINING THE SURFACTANTS?
-DOES THE FOAMING TENDENCY IS INFLUENCE BY ORGANICS (BIO DEGRADABLE AND NON BIO DEGRADABLE).
-ANY BODY FACING SIMILAR PROBLEM MAY GIVE THEIR EXPERIENCE/ CASE STUDY.
+IS THE FOAMING TENDENCY INFLUENCED BY ORGANICS (BIODEGRADABLE AND NON BIODEGRADABLE).
+ANYBODY FACING SIMILAR PROBLEM MAY GIVE THEIR EXPERIENCE/ CASE STUDY.
 THANKSRavi B Vajhala

 - NOIDA, UP, INDIA

-The anionic surfactants are neutralizing using cationic surfactants and vice versa.
+A. The anionic surfactants are neutralized using cationic surfactants and vice versa.

-The complex compound resulting of the reaction is biodegradable.
+The complex compound resulting from the reaction is biodegradable.

-This methods is very fast and cheap.ROBERTO PALOMINO B.
+This method is very fast and cheap.ROBERTO PALOMINO B.

 - BOGOTA, COLOMBIA

 Our client would like to apply the waste from the toilets to his farm land.
-I am thus, seeking any information about the biodegradability of this material.
-If you have some suggestions please contact me.Alex Campbell
+I am thus seeking any information about the biodegradability of this material.
+If you have some suggestions please let me know.Alex Campbell

 - Orangeville, Ontario, Canada